Password

 The new standard is less prescriptive than its predecessor and focuses more on performance and results.

-There are fewer explicit documentation requirements than in all previous versions, and even "quality procedures" and a "quality manual" aren't even mentioned.
+There are fewer explicit documentation requirements than in all previous versions – even "quality procedures" and a "quality manual" aren't mentioned.

-However, the standard contains numerous implicit documentation requirements which, for all practical matters, mean that procedures covering most or all ISO 9001:2015 requirements should be established.
+However, the standard contains numerous implicit documentation requirements which, for all practical purposes, mean that procedures covering most or all ISO 9001:2015 requirements should be established.

-Further, a so-called "Management Representative" is no longer required (though in practice most companies will continue to assign a member of staff to fulfill this role).
+Additionally, a so‑called "Management Representative" is no longer required (though in practice most companies continue to assign a member of staff to fulfill this role).

 New high level structure

-ISO 9001:2015 is based on Annex SL, the new high-level framework for all management systems standards, which will bring a common structure and common language to all standards.
+ISO 9001:2015 is based on Annex SL, the high-level framework for all management systems standards, which brought a common structure and common language to all standards.

 The advantage: it's now easier to integrate ISO 9001 with ISO 14001 and other ISO standards.